Nguinabe3/Basic_ML_AL/README.md

 > Mini-Basch Gradient Descent

-**Please, feel free to test it and give me some feedback in order to help me learn more and do impactfull research in the field of Data Science.**
+**Please, feel free to test it and give me some feedback in order to help me learn more and improve my coding skill.**

 #### Project description